DreamEp/MySurvivorClone/README.md

 ### 14.2.
 Update the player script:

-It will define how to create/update the box in our grid when we upgrade an item
+Here we will update the health bar and ppannel with our upgrade

 ```GdScript